Tuesday, July 23, 2013

 Free Mixed Media on canvas Tutorial

 Welcome to my FREE tutorial on how to create the Flower and Wire mixed media on canvas.
 This is a "no frills" tutorial and hopefully if I get a good reception of it, I will do a more professional photo's/text tutorial of my Flower Meadow series paintings.
-You can purchase my artwork here.
+You can purchase my artworks here.
 (My Etsy Store).

 Or follow me on Facebook.